OpenLiberty/liberty-tools-intellij/DEVELOPING.md

 ### Monitoring Language Server Messages

-1. Click on the `Language Servers` tool window in the IntelliJ IDE to show the `LSP Consoles`.
+1. Click on the **Language Servers** tool window in the IntelliJ IDE to show the **LSP Consoles**.
-2. Select the language server you wish to monitor and next to `Trace` select `messages` or `verbose`.
+2. Select the language server you wish to monitor and then select **Trace:**  **messages** or **verbose**.
-3. Messages to and from the language server will appear in the console allowing you to verify the messages sent in response to user actions in the IDE.
+3. Messages to and from the language server will appear in the console, so you can verify the messages sent in response to user actions in the IDE.

+For more information see the [User Guide](https://github.com/redhat-developer/lsp4ij/blob/main/docs/UserGuide.md#lsp-console)

 ## Localization